 Grits with Fresh Corn and Tomatoes

-This is an inviting late-summer dish suffused with the flavors of the Southwest.
+This combination of grits with fresh corn, tomatoes, and chili peppers is an inviting summer dish — good for a weekend brunch or for dinner.
 Stoneground grits are more flavorful than those available in supermarkets; they’re available in natural food stores and well-stocked supermarkets with natural foods sections.
+Photos by Hannah Kaminisky.

 Serves: 4 to 6

-- 3/4 cup uncooked yellow grits, regular or quick-cooking, preferably stoneground
+- 3/4 cup uncooked yellow (hominy) grits, preferably stoneground

 - 1 medium onion, chopped